I’ve got a bad feeling in my tummy about this marriage…

 Rachel announces she’s pregnant, and the married pair serenade her pregnancy bump with songs about babies.
 At Annie’s birth, Rachel has a caesarean as Annie’s life is in danger.
 Then as the marriage continues, Rachel falls pregnant again and then there’s another Nicholson fuelled rant about missing socks.

-Their friend and gossip queen, Betty (Catherine O’Hara) hints of some big news about the supertall, socialite Thelma Rice who is having an affair.. with then speculation of who the guilty party is, but his identity not revealed.
+Their friend and gossip queen, Betty (Catherine O’Hara) hints at some big news about the supertall, socialite Thelma Rice who is having an affair.. with then speculation of who the guilty party is, but his identity not revealed.

 Then during a visit to the hairdresser, Rachel’s hairdresser and her pal discuss how they found out about an unfaithful bloke, as they cut her hair.
 Rachel stomps home angrily from the hairdresser.
 After gutting drawers, she finds the damning hotel and flower receipts, and it’s revealed that it was Mark who is having an affair with Thelma.